 Further information can be found in our step by step guide to the Employer Checking Service.

-If any problems or questions - please contact Rita Emberton or Marie Hockney.
+If any problems or questions - please contact the HR team.